jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 | ![](images/7.%20Commands%20Ideas.077.jpeg) | __Reference to sibling inactive nested command, in a square.__ <br> Only possible for static command members or exclusive establishment. |
 | ![](images/7.%20Commands%20Ideas.078.jpeg) | __Reference to sibling active nested command, in a square.__ <br> Only possible for static command members or exclusive establishment. |
 | ![](images/7.%20Commands%20Ideas.079.jpeg) | __Call to sibling inactive nested command, in a square.__ <br> This is like a jump to a nested command, that might otherwise not execute. <br> Only possible for static command members or exclusive establishment. |

-#### More Ideas

-`<< rule rich >>`

-A diamond can be executing.
-Only during the execution of the diamond, lines between its non static children can be real.
-If the diamond isn’t executing, or it’s not a diamond, but a square, lines between the non static children are suggestive.
-Only lines between static members in such cases, can be real.